hamidghaedi/scRNA_seq-analysis/README.md

 ```
 ![umap_t_cells.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/umap_t_cells.png)

-### Marker identification
+## 7 Marker identification and cell type assignment

 This can be the last step in our pipeline which aims to determine the gene markers for each of the clusters and identify cell types of each cluster using markers.
-Also this step helps to determine whether there's a need to re-cluster based on cell type markers, or maybe clusters need to be merged or split.
+Also, this step helps to determine whether there's a need to re-cluster based on cell type markers, or maybe clusters need to be merged or split.

-For marker identification there are three functions in the seurat package, each with different application:
+For marker identification, there are three functions in the Seurat package, each with a different application:

-`FindAllMarkers()`: It should only be used when comparing a cluster against other clusters belong to the same group. i.e. this function should be used only when we have one group/condition.
+`FindAllMarkers()`: It should only be used when comparing a cluster against other clusters belonging to the same group. i.e. this function should be used only when we have one group/condition.

-`FindConservedMarkers()`:When we have two groups like tumor vs normal or invasive vs. non invasive identifying conserved markers is the best approach.
-In this way, we find DE genes for a given cluster in once condition (e.g. invasive) comparing the cluster against the rest of cluster in the same condition group.
+`FindConservedMarkers()`: When we have two groups like tumor vs normal or invasive vs. noninvasive identifying conserved markers is the best approach.
+In this way, we find DE genes for a given cluster in one condition (e.g. invasive) comparing the cluster against the rest of the cluster in the same condition group.
 We do the same for that given cluster in the other condition (non-invasive).
-Finally the two list will be mergerd to give us the conserved marker for a given cluster.
+Finally, the two lists will be merged to give us the conserved marker for a given cluster.

 `FindMarkers()`: This is helpful with identifying gene markers for each cluster.
-In practice sometimes the list of markers returned don’t sufficiently separate some of the clusters.
-We can use this function to further diffrentiate between those clusters.
+In practice sometimes the list of markers returned doesn’t sufficiently separate some of the clusters.
+We can use this function to further differentiate between those clusters.

 ``` r